psytrap/minimalists_journal/README.md

 ### Annual Planning & Log

 The longer the time span the less presice become goals.
 Use trackers and calendars to stay on track with your duties.
 Set some goals and estimate their priority, while considering the larger context.
-There are two way to break it down.
+There are two ways to break it down.

 Structure in time:
 * Live phase (by age)